smFRET

 What are the benefits of smFRET?

-Provides insights into the behaviours of individual molecules, avoiding ensemble averaging and revealing rare events
+Provides insights into the behaviours of individual molecules, avoiding ensemble averaging and revealing transient events - Real-time monitoring:

 What applications can smFRET be used for?